wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-enterprise-login.md

 4. Click on the application to edit it.
 5. Click the **Sign-in Method** tab.
 You can observe the configured connection.

-Now, users in your enterprise IdP can sign in to the Choreo Console using their enterprise IDs.
+Now, users in your enterprise IdP can sign in to the {{ product_name }} Console using their enterprise IDs.

 ## Configure role-based access control for enterprise login

-To streamline the enterprise login process and grant appropriate permission, Choreo provides the flexibility to configure role-based access control for users who reside in an external IdP.
+To streamline the enterprise login process and grant appropriate permission, {{ product_name }} provides the flexibility to configure role-based access control for users who reside in an external IdP.

-To set up role-based access control for enterprise login within Choreo, follow the steps given below:
+To set up role-based access control for enterprise login within {{ product_name }}, follow the steps given below:

 ### Prerequisites

 Before you proceed with the configuration, make sure you complete the following:

 1. Configure enterprise login for your organization.
-For instructions, see [Configure enterprise login for your Choreo organization](#configure-enterprise-login-for-your-choreo-organization).
+For instructions, see [Configure enterprise login for your {{ product_name }} organization](#configure-enterprise-login-for-your-{{ product_name }}-organization).
 2. Ensure your enterprise identity provider includes the group/role attributes in tokens it sends to Asgardeo via the respective protocol.
-3. Be sure you have administrator privileges in Choreo.
+3. Be sure you have administrator privileges in {{ product_name }}.

 ### Step 1: Configure Asgardeo